-Buying from Black-owned businesses this holiday season is more important than ever, even when it comes to buying something as simple as toys for our kids.
-It’s not as easy as it should be to find toys made and sold by Black-owned companies — which, actually, is why it’s important to support the ones that are out there.
-Vote with your dollar and show the gatekeepers (investors, banks, big retailers) that representation matters in the toy industry as much as everywhere else.
+We’ve been urging parents to buy from Black-owned businesses all year long.
+But since it’s Black History Month, we thought we’d take this opportunity to say it one more time.
+And here’s why it’s important: It’s not as easy as it should be to find toys made and sold by Black-owned companies.
+So the more you actually do so, you’re voting with your dollar, showing the gatekeepers (investors, banks, big retailers) that representation matters in the toy industry as much as everywhere else.

 Now for some great news: Though they’re certainly not as plentiful as the toymakers based in far off lands of Europe and Asia, homegrown Black toymakers have created some beautiful, quality toys that your kids will love.
 We found baby teethers, plushies, dolls, action figures, puzzles, and games suited for children of all ages.
 Name a category of toy and there is likely a Black-owned entrepreneur who made a quality toy that fits.